senotype_editor

 Valueset-based assertions include:

-assertion vocabulary
+type of assertion source vocabulary

 taxon NCBI